 The #TrumpTariffs become even more irrelevant when you consider the fact that more and more homeowners today can go solar with zero money down financing.
 This allows them to save on their energy bills from day one, with no up-front cost — an incredible value proposition that has been key to the U.S. solar boom over the past five years.

 Indeed, by financing a home solar power system, homeowners essentially transform it from a cost into an investment.
 Not only that, but it’s an investment that pays very reliable returns, since you save money with every kilowatt-hour of energy you generate — and the sun shines every day.

 And those savings add up to a lot.
 For example, the typical Mosaic loan customer saves $30,550 over the life of their installation.
 While the tariff may eat into that (very) slightly, the cost will be spread out over the 10- to 20-year life of your loan — and, most importantly, you’ll still be saving money each month.

 As pretty much every single book on personal finance will tell you, the most important thing to building up your long-term wealth is to start saving as soon as possible.
 It’s no different with solar: if going solar made economic sense for you before the tariff, chances are it’s still a smart investment today.

 Own Your Piece of a Better Future

-For some homeowners, the decision to go solar is purely based on economics.
+For some homeowners, choosing solar is purely based on economics.

-But for many, going solar is also about owning a piece of a better future.
+But for many, it’s also about owning a piece of a better future.
 Whether you’re more concerned about asthma and lung disease or climate change, or if your priority is being more energy independent and less reliant on your utility, solar empowers you to connect with your values in a powerful way.